 \section{Abstract}

-This paper designs a high accuracy spatial location estimation method using ultrasound waves by exploiting the fixed geometry of the transmitters.
-Assuming an equilateral triangle antenna configuration, {where three antennas are placed as the vertices of an equilateral triangle}, the spatial location problem can be formulated as a non-convex optimization problem whose interior is shown to admit a Riemannian manifold structure.
-The investigation of the geometry of the newly introduced manifold, i.e. the manifold of all equilateral triangles in $\mathbb{R}^3$, allows the design of highly efficient optimization algorithms.
-Simulation results are presented to compare the performance of the proposed approach against popular methods from the literature.
+This paper reports the design of a high-accuracy spatial location estimation method using ultrasound waves by exploiting the fixed geometry of the transmitters.
+Assuming an isosceles triangle antenna configuration, {where three antennas are placed as the vertices of an isosceles triangle}, the spatial location problem can be formulated as a non-convex optimization problem whose interior is shown to admit a Riemannian manifold structure.
+Our investigation of the geometry of the newly introduced manifold (i.e., the manifold of all isosceles triangles in $\mathbb{R}^3$) enables the design of highly efficient optimization algorithms.
+Simulations are presented to compare the performance of the proposed approach with popular methods from the literature.
 The results suggest that the proposed Riemannian-based methods outperform the state-of-the-art methods.
-Furthermore, the proposed Riemannian methods require much smaller computation time as compared with popular generic non-convex approaches.
+Furthermore, the proposed Riemannian methods require much less computation time compared to popular generic non-convex approaches.